News and Updates

 Hosted by Oonagh McAteer and Zara Lyness, Buoy Park Art is a podcast full of chat about art and artists in Northern Ireland and beyond.
 Meeting on the Fine Art Master’s Course in Ulster University, Oonagh (BA Photography) and Zara (BA Fine Art) started the podcast as a relaxed platform to encourage inclusive discussions about art and artists and to extend a support network to independent and rural artists at all career stages.
 The podcasts include invited guests talking about their work and interests and introducing different topics each week, along with the ups and downs of the life or an emerging artist.

-The podcast available on Spotify, Pocketcasts, Google Podcasts, Radiopublic, Breaker and more.
+The podcast was available on Spotify, Pocketcasts, Google Podcasts, Radiopublic, Breaker and more.

 Opening in March 2020, ArtsFest was a group exhibition run by an artist collective and hosted in Arts For All in Belfast.
 This was an opportunity to showcase work from different projects together in a new way.